ELLIEAI7/Cliniscribe/desktop-app/OBS_AUTO_INSTALL_README.md

-# OBS Auto-Install & CliniScribe Pro Implementation
+# OBS Auto-Install & CogniScribe Pro Implementation

 ## 🎉 What Was Built

 A complete automated OBS Studio installation and configuration system integrated with a Pro upgrade flow.
-Users can now upgrade to CliniScribe Pro with **zero manual setup** - everything is automated!
+Users can now upgrade to CogniScribe Pro with **zero manual setup** - everything is automated!

 ---